sddhrthrt/indexcrawler/README.md

 URL.
 If URL is `something.com/Films/2001/Movie.mkv`, It'll be stored at `$target_folder/Films/2001/Movie.mkv`.

+It also checks in target folder for every file before downloading it.
+If the file is there, it's not downloaded.
+So you can Ctrl-C any time and continue later, without worrying about downloading anything twice.

 ### Installation:

 - Install axel.
 Else you'll have to write a replacement for axelFile.